 As the Zing Java Virtual Machine (ZVM) is using locked memory pages provided by the Zing System Tools (ZST) and the Balloon Driver is ignoring them, wrong assumptions are made over the actual used memory.
 If the hypervisor now needs more memory, for example when other applications are used on a laptop in parallel to VMware, the result will be most likely a killed JVM process inside the VM.

 The reason for the killed process is the memory pressure the balloon driver creates by over-expanding its virtual balloon as it considers the memory used by Zing as free to be reclaimable by itself.
 The virtual balloon won't overwrite the amount of Zing memory defined by the -Xmx parameter, but it would fill the remaining free Linux system memory completely.
 So other than in normal use cases of the balloon driver where it leaves some Linux memory remaining as buffer, none is left here.
-As a consequence of no free memory available any more, the Linux Out Of Memory Process Killer which selects the largest process, most likely the Zing process and thereby terminating the java process.
+As a consequence of no free memory available any more, the Linux Out Of Memory Process Killer activates itself, selecting the largest process, which is most likely the Zing process and thereby terminating the java process.

 This is visible by the following messages listed by "dmesg" or logged in related files like /var/log/syslog:

 Out of memory: Kill process 6465 (java) score 38 or sacrifice child

 Killed process 6465 (java) total-vm: ...

 either by changes in the hypervisor or by changing the VM configuration file.